sam-wagner/GNLP/README.md

 ### Variables and Structure of the GNLP Driver

-Values the user must set in the driver prior to calling the GNLP algorithm:
+Values the user must set in the driver prior to calling the GNLP algorithm are listed below.

+Integer values:

 IPRINT - 0 prints no output except the final solution to the screen, while anything greater will print the best solution found for each generation.

 N_POP - Size of the population used by the algorithms.
-This should be at least 4 and must be an even number.
+This should be at least 4 (typically much larger than this) and must be an even number.

+N_GEN -

+N_INT -

+N_DOUBLE -

+N1 - Width of  INPUT_ARRAY

+N2 -  Length of INPUT_ARRAY

+ITER_MAX_NLP - The maximum number of iterations the various NLP solvers are allowed to perform for any one single solution.
+For problems with computationally expensive objective functions this value should be kept low, perhaps 10-20 or less iterations.
+For many of the example problems provided it often works best to set the value to 150 or more so the NLP solver will converge on the best solution.

 ```fortran
 CALL GNLP_DRIVER(IPRINT, N_POP, N_GEN, N_INT, N_DOUBLE, N1, &